Chadwick Sheep Company

 Do you have any examples of applications that were funded in the past?

 Yes, we do!
-These example applications were selected for Fund-a-Farmer grants in February 2023 and detail why they were funded.
+Here are 4 examples of Fund-a-Farmer grants awarded in February 2025 with details as to why they were funded.
 Please note that some of the application questions have changed slightly for the current round of funding.
 However, the notes and feedback provided below each question are general tips that can be adapted for the updated questions.

 Could you please explain the Schedule F requirement?